plurid/joiner/README.md

   externalPackages: []
 ```

-To start the development server and watchers, run the command
+To start the development server and the watchers, run the command

 `joiner develop`